agnwinds/python/docs/sphinx/source/input/parameters/wind/Wind/Wind.number_of_components.rst

 Wind.number_of_components
 =========================
-While most simple description of a wind consist of a single region of space, Python can calculate radiative transfer through more complicated structres, where one region of space is described with one prescription and another region of space with a second prescription.
-For example, one might want to place a disk atmoosphere between the disk and a wind.
+While most simple description of a wind consist of a single region of space, the user can calculate radiative transfer through more complicated structures, where one region of space is described with one prescription and another region of space with a second prescription.
+For example, one might want to place a disk atmosphere between the disk and a wind.
 This parameter describes the number of components (aka domains) of the wind.

 Type